Type choices :

 6.1.
 Pets

 Only dogs and cats are allowed on the Domaine site.
-Other pets are strictly prohibited.
+Other domestic animals are strictly prohibited.

 A maximum of two (2) pets per Contract is permitted.
-The animals of the parties to the Contract must be previously declared to the Domaine when signing the Contract.
+The pets of the parties to the Contract must be previously declared to the Estate when signing the Contract.

 Pets of Guests and Visitors are prohibited.